vuw-research-computing/raapoi-tools/docs/index.md

 will be the actual jobid of this job, eg notebook-478903.out.
 If you view this file (users can type `cat notebook-JOBID.out` to view the file onscreen).
 You will see a line such as:

- *The Jupyter Notebook is running at: http://10.60.49.204:47033/?token=SOME-RANDOM-HASH*
+ *The Jupyter Notebook is running at: http://130.195.19.20:47033/?token=SOME-RANDOM-HASH*

-The 2 important pieces of information here are the IP address, in this case *10.60.49.204* and the port number, *47033*.
+The 2 important pieces of information here are the IP address, in this case *130.195.19.20* and the port number, *47033*.
 These numbers should be different for you since the port number is random, although the IP Address may be the same since we have a limited number of compute nodes.
 Also notice after the ?token= you will see a random hash.
 This hash is a security feature and allows you to connect to the notebook.
 You will need to use these to view the notebook from your local machine.

 __Step 2:__ To start working with the notebook you will need to tunnel a ssh session.
-In your SSH tunnel you will use the cluster login node (10.60.49.210) to connect to the compute node (in the example above the compute node is at address 10.60.49.204) and transfer all the traffic back and forth between your computer and the compute node).
+In your SSH tunnel you will use the cluster login node (raapoi.vuw.ac.nz) to connect to the compute node (in the example above the compute node is at address 130.195.19.20) and transfer all the traffic back and forth between your computer and the compute node).

 __Step 2a from a Mac:__

 Open a new session window from Terminal.app or other terminal utility such as Xquartz and type the following:

 ```
-ssh -L <PORT_NUMBER>:<IP_ADDRESS>:<PORT_NUMBER> username@10.60.49.210
+ssh -L <PORT_NUMBER>:<IP_ADDRESS>:<PORT_NUMBER> username@raapoi.vuw.ac.nz
 ```

 For example:

 ```
-ssh -L 47033:10.60.49.204:47033 harrelwe@10.60.49.210
+ssh -L 47033:130.195.19.20:47033 harrelwe@raapoi.vuw.ac.nz
 ```

 Once you are at a prompt you can go to Step 3